igorkry/tnt4j-streams/README.md

 `AccessLogParserCommon` is same as in 'Apache Access log single file' sample, so for more details see 'Apache Access log single file' section.

+NOTE: to parse some other data instead of Apache Access Log, replace `AccessLogParserCommon` with parser which complies Your data format.

 NOTE: Stream stops only when critical runtime error/exception occurs or application gets terminated.

 #### HTTP request form